martinboller/greenbone-gmp-scripts/README.md

 ## Running Python GVM Scripts
-For details on Python GVM, please refer to https://gvm-tools.readthedocs.io/en/latest/scripting.html#gvm-scripts
+For details on Python GVM, please refer to https://gvm-tools.readthedocs.io/en/latest/scripting.html#gvm-scripts When you just want to get the XML from Greenbone to look for values/value names, it's easy to use gvm-cli, like this: <br/><br/>
+- gvm-cli --gmp-username *admin-user* --gmp-password *password* socket --xml="<get_alerts/>"

 ## Python Scripts in this repo:
 ### clean-sensor.gmp.py ###